 The results of an investigation-based alert are displayed in the form of a HTML table whose first row holds the names of the fields that were selected during the configuration of the alert.
 Up to a maximum of fifteen fields will be displayed in an email of an alert.
 If more than fifteen fields were selected when editing the investigation associated to the alert, only the first fifteen will appear in the email and the rest will be discarded.
 The CSS included in the mail makes the first row of the HTML results table to be highlighted, so the names of the selected fields appear as the headers of each column.
 Each subsequent row holds the values of the fields for every alerted object, that is, each row shows information about an object which met the conditions specified by the alert.
-The maximum number of alerted objects.
+The maximum number of alerted objects which can be displayed in the email of of an investigation-based alert is 250 objects.
 Therefore, a HTML results table may have a maximum of 251 rows, including the first row with the names of the fields.
 If more than 250 objects are alerted, a brief warning at the end of the email indicates that only partial results are shown.